JustinMul/retention/README.md

 # retention
-Created an HTML/CSS frontend page for interview with Retention.com
+Created an HTML/CSS frontend page for an interview with Retention.com